DemonAFC/mtb-example-ml-imagimob-data-collection/README.md

 30. All the data is stored in the following directory *{Imagimob Capture Server cloned repo}/captureserver/examples/generic/data*.
 Each sample is stored in a folder with a date and time stamp, the folder includes the captured data as a .data file.

 31. The code example supports collecting Pressure and temprature data.
-To configure the application to collect Pressure and temprature data open source/config.h and set `INFERENCE_MODE_SELECT = DPS_COLLECTION`.
+To configure the application to collect Pressure and temprature data open source/config.h and set `COLLECTION_MODE_SELECT = DPS_COLLECTION`.

 32. Open a command prompt and change to the following directory *{Imagimob Capture Server cloned repo}/captureserver/examples/generic*.